Shooting ABC’s “Castle” + The Top 10 Things To Always Bring To The Set

 Leave a comment below + tell me YOUR favorite items you like to bring to set.

-Make a list now + keep it near your desk.
-It may also become a nice way of telling the Universe you are ready for your next gig.
+I put this checklist together just for you – want it as a free printable?
+Download it for free hereSetting yourself up in this way, may also become a nice way of telling the Universe you are ready for your next gig.
+See you on the set!

 Love + Gratitude,